Mr-Jerry-Haxor/Raspberry-pi-Bluetooth-and-wifi-Connectivity/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Ensure that your Python script /opt/btserve.py has execute permissions.
+Ensure that your Python script /opt/btserver.py has execute permissions.
 You can set it with:
 ```
-sudo chmod +x /opt/btserve.py
+sudo chmod +x /opt/btserver.py
 ```
 Reload systemd and Start the Service
 After creating the service file, reload systemd to read the new service file and start the service:
 ```
 sudo systemctl daemon-reload

-sudo systemctl start btserve
+sudo systemctl start btserver
 ```
 Enable the Service to Start on Boot
 ```
-sudo systemctl enable btserve
+sudo systemctl enable btserver
 ```
 Check the Status
 You can check the status of your service to ensure it's running without errors:
 ```
-sudo systemctl status btserve
+sudo systemctl status btserver
 ```

 ## To make it auto connect